 Choose your laser cutter from the pop-up menu.

-Import design files (if prepared in anything other than XCS, or if teacher prepping for laser cutting):
+Import design files (if prepared in anything other than XCS, or if facilitator prepping for laser cutting).

 Click the file folder icon in the upper lefthand corner.
 From the dropdown menu, select “import image.”
 Choose your file.